carla-simulator/carla/Docs/python_api.md

 <h3>Methods</h3>
 - <a name="carla.Sensor.listen"></a>**<font color="#7fb800">listen</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**callback**</font>)
     - **Parameters:**
-        - `callback` (_function_) – Function that will be called each time the sensor sends data.
-As a parameter, the function receives a buffer with the data.
+        - `callback` (_function_) – Register a callback to be executed each time a new measurement is received.
+The callback must accept a single argument containing the sensor data; the type of this object varies depending on the type of sensor, but they all derive from [carla.SensorData](#carla.SensorData).
 - <a name="carla.Sensor.stop"></a>**<font color="#7fb800">stop</font>**(<font color="#00a6ed">**self**</font>)
 Stops listening for data.
 - <a name="carla.Sensor.__str__"></a>**<font color="#7fb800">\__str__</font>**(<font color="#00a6ed">**self**</font>)